Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Discussions and Ethical Consideration

 \modelname{} models speakers separately on top of a large pre-trained language model.
 Such simple adaptation demonstrates substantial performance gain.
 We suspect it is because the interleaved structure of two language models provides a collaborative learning frame of both the user and the system language distribution modeling.
 The memory is the only way for the user and system to communicate, as they do not share any weights in their networks.
 Thus, the user encoder needs to learn useful representations to make the system model for understanding its intent.
 Similarly, the system needs to do the same for the user model to improve its understanding.
 This alternative repeating process forces both the user and system models to preserve the dialog history effectively in the memory.
 One can interpret the memory as the implicit representation of belief states or dialog acts.

 Another benefit of \modelname{} is that we will obtain both user and system utterance generators.
 We can let the two models talk to each other to generate new self-play dialogs \citep{DBLP:journals/corr/abs-1712-01815}.
-We show some self-play dialog examples in the Appendix~\ref{sec:self-play}.
 With self-play, one can rapidly build a large scale dialog dataset using adversarial filtering \citep{DBLP:conf/emnlp/ZellersBSC18}.
-Such models can be used in reinforcement learning as user simulator to study complex dialog strategies as well.
+Such models can also potentially be used in reinforcement learning as user simulator to study complex dialog strategies as well.
+We will explore those possibilities in the future work.
 Persuasion is a double-edged sword.
 Given the fast development of dialog systems, an ethical design principle must be in place throughout all stages of the development and evaluation.
 We choose the donation task is because it is a relatively simple task that benefits children.
 Second, when deploying the persuasive agents in real conversations, we need to keep the users informed of the nature of the system.
 By revealing the identity of the persuasive agent, the user should also have options to communicate directly with the human team behind the system.
 Lastly, by investigating persuasive dialog systems, we also envision to use them as an educational tool for the general public to learn to defend themselves against machine persuasion.